Kausheel/User_Management/README.md

 The create_user() function inserts the user into the database, and sends an email with a confirmation link.
 - $auth -> create_user($email, $password, $confirm_password);

-The return value of login must be checked.
+The return value of login MUST be checked.
 If it's TRUE, login() was successful, FALSE means wrong password, and integer 2 means the user still needs to click the registration confirmation link.
 - $auth -> login($email, $password);

-The existing email/password confirmation is checked before a new password is set, so an error is returned if the user gets their old password wrong.
+The existing email/password confirmation is checked before a new password is set, so an error is returned if the user gets their old password, or the email address is not valid.
 - $auth -> change_password($email, $password, $new_password, $confirm_new_password);

 Ask the user where they want the reset link emailed to.
 The link will contain a unique hash which corresponds to their email address in the database.
 The email they type in MUST be the same as the one they used when registering.